American Lung Association Logo

 American Lung Association Logo History

 Although the foundation was founded in 1904, the first logo didn’t appear until 1973.
-Since then, only one redesign has been made, and therefore we can say that the visual recognition of the society is at a high level.
+Since then, only one redesign has been made; therefore, we can say that society’s visual recognition is high.
 The logo consists of two elements, namely the emblem and the foundation’s name on the right.

 What is the American Lung Association?